 My only word of caution would be to stay away from colored “leather” options (i.e. teal, etc.) and stick with the more classic, natural leather options like brown and black.

 Several years ago, a friend gifted me an NIV Study Bible that had a blue and green cover.
 It was super cute (and now kind of dated-looking), but the biggest issue is that the synthetic Italian Duo-Tone™ cover did not withstand the test of time.
-The colored cover began peeling to the point that it makes a mess, which was disappointing.
+The colored cover began peeling to the point that it made a mess, which was disappointing.
 So with that experience in mind, proceed with caution should you choose to purchase a cutely-colored Bible.

 This review of the Life Application Study Bible offers some good information, and here’s a snippet from the publisher: